MS076/GIS-Based-Urban-Flood-Susceptibility-Mapping-using-CartoDEM-V3-and-QGIS/README.md

 Locations checked:

 - ✅ Ambazari
-- ✅ Sitabuldi
+- ✅ Sitabuldi (Location 1)
-- ✅ Mor Bhawan
+- ✅ Sitabuldi / Mor Bhawan (Location 2) — Mor Bhawan sits immediately adjacent to Sitabuldi, so this location was treated as representative of both

 **Results:**